 If the waste is not removed from the tanks and treated, it will eventually escape containment and reach the Columbia River.
 More than one million gallons of waste already has leaked.The treatment plant is a critical component in the overall Hanford cleanup.
 It will go a long way toward reducing the threat to the environment and to surrounding communities.

 A portion of the Waste Treatment Plant is projected to begin operating in 2023.
 Waste will be removed from aging underground storage tanks and then immobilized in glass through a process called vitrification.

 The WTP, also known as the vitrification, or "vit" plant, is the cornerstone of Hanford's cleanup.
-We are working diligently with the Dept. of Energy and it's contractors to promote a timely launch.
-In the past, we've taken them to court
+We are working diligently with Energy and its contractors to promote a timely launch.
+In the past, we've taken them to court when necessary.

 What is vitrification?